msft-mirror-aosp/platform.external.libabigail/doc/manuals/abilint.rst

     information installed by your system's package manager because then ``abidiff`` knows where to find it.

   * ``--diff``

     For XML inputs, perform a text diff between the input and the memory model saved back to disk.
 This can help to spot issues in the handling of the XML format by the underlying Libabigail library.

+  * ``--header-file | --hf`` <header-file-path>

+    Specifies where to find one of the public headers of the abi file that the tool has to consider.
+The tool will thus filter out types that are not defined in public headers.

+  * ``--headers-dir | --hd`` <headers-directory-path-1>

+    Specifies where to find the public headers of the first shared library that the tool has to consider.
+The tool will thus filter out types that are not defined in public headers.

+  * ``--help``

+    Display a short help message and exits.

   * ``--noout``

     Do not display anything on standard output.
 The return code of the command is the only way to know if the command succeeded.

   * ``--suppressions | suppr`` <*path-to-suppression-specifications-file*>